-My family moved around a lot due to job changes when I was a kid.
+My family moved around a lot when I was a kid.
 I say I’m from the Hudson Valley, and mostly I am, though not entirely.

 I was born on Long Island but left when I was a baby.
 I lived for a short time in New Jersey and then moved to the Hudson Valley in upstate New York.
 Until I was five I lived in Saugerties, New York, where my parents had two enormous gardens and a roadside vegetable stand.
 When my parents divorced, I moved with my mom and brother to Pennington, New Jersey, where my mom remarried and I gained a beautiful baby sister.
 When I was twelve, we moved back to the Hudson Valley and I went to middle school at Rondout Valley Junior High when we lived up a mountain road in Kerhonkson, New York.
 I spent one year—ninth grade—living in Matamoras, Pennsylvania, just across the river from New York state, and then we moved back one last time to the Hudson Valley, this time to Woodstock, New York, where I spent my last three years of high school at Onteora High School.
 My family moved a few miles away to nearby West Hurley, New York, when I was in college.

 So you could say my most formative years were spent in Woodstock when I was fifteen, sixteen, seventeen, and eighteen, but I haven’t lived there since.